Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 150:
 - By cyanflower.
 - A recreation by cyanflower of the beta design for the cube made by RobTop, pre-World update.
-The super evil Discord Gauntlet counterpart was already occupied.

 cube 151:
 - By bugpesto.